MarvellEmbeddedProcessors/dao/kmod/iliad/README.md

 # Specify custom kernel module path
 sudo ./kmod/iliad/scripts/run_virtio_l2fwd_iliad.sh --kmod-path /path/to/iliad_cdev.ko

+# Specify number of virtio devices (1-4)
+sudo ./kmod/iliad/scripts/run_virtio_l2fwd_iliad.sh --num-devices 2

 # Specify both custom paths
 sudo ./kmod/iliad/scripts/run_virtio_l2fwd_iliad.sh \
     --app-path /path/to/dao-virtio-l2fwd \
     --kmod-path /path/to/iliad_cdev.ko
 ```

+**IMPORTANT**: The board application must be started **before** loading the host quirk module (`octep_cxl_quirk.ko`).
+The quirk reads the device count from BAR4 and will fail to load if the application has not yet written the signature.

 **Note**: If parameters are not provided, the script will attempt to auto-detect the required executables and kernel module.
 If auto-detection fails, the script will exit with an error message indicating which component was not found.